jeevank0/Live-trading/live_trading_system/README.md

 # Live Trading System (Binance Testnet)

-I built this for the assignment as a simple end-to-end pipeline
+I built this as a simple end-to-end pipeline

 What it does: